-|Mr Bass||Mr Nethercott (Team Leader)||Miss Lamb|
+|Mr James||Mr Nethercott (Team Leader)||Miss Lamb|

 Spellings will be given out every Friday on the weekly homework sheet with a spelling homework to be completed.
 The spelling test will be the following Friday.

 Please click on the link below to access your child's spellings.
 Tests will be on Friday mornings.

 Our History topics include the Victorians and Ancient Greeks.
 The Science topics will be Space as well as Animals and Living Things.
 We will look at Ancient Greek urns and the art from this era.
 The children will create their own Ancient Greek art based on this.
 Also, children will make the planets with different mediums, to show their learning about our solar system.

 In our Guided Reading sessions we are continuing to focus on our inference and deduction skills, by looking for clues in the text.
 There are lots of interesting and exciting books for Year Fives to read and we encourage them to read as much as they can across a range of genres.

 To tie-in with our History and Space themes, many of the writing genres that we will look at in English will have this topic connection.
 We will be exploring a range of Space and Victorian themes in Term 5.
 Similarly for term 6, we will be looking at Ancient Greek Myths and stories associated with this time period.

 To view the English objectives that we will cover this year, please click on the link below: